TheCosmicSlug2/-Ancient-Raycaster/README.md

 ZQSD to move

-"m" to toggle minimap
+"m" to show/hide minimap

-"l" to hide minimap
+"esc" to show/hide mouse

+"c" to toggle command mode